bliutwo/leetcode_sols/leetcode_memo.md

   - `size()`
   - `top()`

-- what are the 6 most useful STL data structures?
+- what are the 7 most useful STL data structures?
   - stack
   - queue
   - deque
   - list
   - vector
   - string
+  - set

 - when would you use a STL stack?
 - when would you use a STL queue?